DailyDiagnosticsDrop/critical_llm_failure_1/README.md

 ---

 *Nothing about this is theoretical.
 This is the real state of LLMs in the wild.
-Read on—and decide for yourself.*
+Read on and decide for yourself.*